Conditional Warning Probabilities

 Warning Type General Thunderstorms Marginal Risk Slight Risk Enhanced Risk Moderate Risk High Risk

 One pattern that is evident is the tendency to have higher warning probabilities when the SPC issues a higher risk.
 The one exception to this pattern is "severe thunderstorm warnings" within "high risks".
-I believe this is an artifact caused by manpower constraints within NWS offices on big risk days.
+One possible explanation for this artifact is likely due to manpower constraints within NWS offices on big risk days.
 Forecasters only have so much time to analyze a storm and issue a warning for it, and, in the case of a full-fledged tornado outbreak, it is not realistically possible to issue a severe thunderstorm warning on every single severe storm.
 Accordingly, some NWS offices will stop issuing severe thunderstorm warnings during a tornado outbreak, because the tornado threat is the highest priority.
 Since major tornado outbreaks are more likely on high risk days, this would explain why the probability of a severe thunderstorm warning actually decreases on high risk days.

 Otherwise, this table is read in the same way as the table for watches.
 If your location is in a moderate risk, there is a roughly 1 in 6 chance that you will have to deal with a tornado warning at some point in the day.
 Or, put another way, about one-sixth of the moderate risk area will see tornado warnings.
 Such information is useful to emergency managers as it communicates approximately how much of their area of responsibility will see warnings.
 This can also be useful to the general public as it gives people a rough idea of what the probability of a warning is long before the severe weather event begins.